SZA: 2024–present: Lana and Grand National Tour

 Outside music, SZA ventured into other creative projects in 2025, beginning work on cosmetic and fashion products.
 During the Grand National Tour, she launched Not Beauty, a line of lip products available exclusively in pop-up stores at concert venues.
 She was announced as the first artistic director of shoe company Vans, and she is set to collaborate with them on exclusive fashion collections.
 In television and film, SZA appeared as a guest in the 55th season of Sesame Street and co-starred alongside Keke Palmer in the buddy comedy film One of Them Days (2025).
-Several critics praised the synergy between SZA and Palmer, and 93% of the 106 reviews from critics from Rotten Tomatoes gave the film a positive review.
+Several critics praised the synergy between the pair, and 93% of the 106 reviews from critics from Rotten Tomatoes gave the film a positive review.
+SZA wrote a song for the soundtrack of Pixar's Hoppers (2026), entitled "Save the Day", and is expected to star in CoComelon: The Movie in 2027.

 SZA began teasing new music during the latter half of 2025; some songs would presumably appear on her third album.
 In August, she posted snippets of unreleased tracks on an alternate Instagram account.
-One of them was tentatively named "Let You Know", an R&B track with an airy soundscape.
-SZA told GQ the titles of three other songs – "Passenger Princess", "Burgers", and "Yearner" – in an interview with the magazine during November.
-In the meantime, SZA appeared as a feature on two songs; she collaborated with Doja Cat on "Take Me Dancing" from the latter's album Vie and Nigerian-American rapper Moruf on his standalone single "PT Cruiser".
+One of them was named "Let You Know", an R&B song with an airy soundscape.
+SZA told GQ the titles of three other tracks – "Passenger Princess", "Burgers", and "Yearner" – in an interview with the magazine during November.
+In the meantime, SZA appeared on the songs "IRL" by Lizzo, "Take Me Dancing" by Doja Cat, "PT Cruiser" by Moruf, "Girl, Get Up" by Doechii, "Boy in Red" by Isaiah Rashad, and "Is It Cool?" by Steve Lacy.